As a nod to old-school games, I Wanna Be the Guy is littered with references to classic video game series.

 - The music used for the road to The Guy's Castle is the theme from The Moon in Duck Tales, which was likely meant to lead the player to believe that a showdown with the eponymous object is imminent.
 This being I Wanna Be The Guy, however, the reality of the situation ends up being much worse.

-- The music used for The Guy's Castle is from Monty on the Run, an obscure Commodore 64 game with a kickass soundtrack and almost as much Nintendo Hard difficulty.
+- The music used for The Guy's Castle is from Monty on the Run, an obscure Commodore 64 game with almost as much Nintendo Hard difficulty.

 - The music used for The Final Tower of The Guy?
 From E.V.O.
 Search For Eden.